 So don’t stop delivering those chest compressions until help arrives and medical professionals can take over, even if it takes a long time.
 Every halt in chest compressions is a halt to blood flowing into the brain, which can reduce a patient’s chances of survival.

 In older CPR classrooms, students were instructed to follow the order of ABC when performing CPR: first clear the airway (A), then provide rescue breathing (B), and then perform compressions (C).
 These days, the last item on that list comes first.

-Compressions circulate blood flow to the brain—lack of blood flow is what kills a sudden cardiac arrest victim.
+However, it’s compressions that circulate blood flow to the brain—and lack of oxygenated blood flow is what kills a sudden cardiac arrest victim.
 Today, most medical professionals and the American Heart Association believe that it’s better to circulate even blood that isn’t fully aerated to the brain, rather than aerating the blood and not delivering it fast enough.
 Put another way, every pause in chest compressions is a pause in blood flow to a victim’s brain—and every pause is an opportunity for the patient’s health to crash.

 “Look, Listen, and Feel” is out the door

-This is perhaps the best argument out there for recertification—if you learned a while ago, chances are that not only do you not retain the skills well enough to be confident using them in an emergency, but the guidelines have changed as well—making CPR both easier to administer and more effective.
-Still, if you haven’t recertified, this isn’t meant to encourage you not to deliver CPR the way you already know how to if you are ever in an emergency situation.
+If you learned CPR a while ago, now is a great time to recertify.
+The guidelines have changed, making CPR easier to administer, safer for rescuers, and more effective.
+Even so, if you haven’t recertified, this isn’t meant to encourage you not to deliver CPR the way you already know how to if you are ever in an emergency situation.
 Studies are clear on this point as well: when it comes to CPR, any kind is better than none at all.